 Delivering a complex, global strategy with lean resources

 As is often the case with Berkeley engagements, our involvement with this particular client was based on a long-standing relationship with a member of the executive team.
-The organization was delivering one of the largest implementations of a risk framework strategy in the industry and didn’t have sufficiently experienced resource to shape and drive the transformation.
+The organisation was delivering one of the largest implementations of a risk framework strategy in the industry and didn’t have sufficiently experienced resource to shape and drive the transformation.

-Our client was one of the world’s largest banking and financial services organizations, serving over 50 million customers through four global businesses, operating in over 70 countries and across a broad span of regulatory regimes.
+Our client was one of the world’s largest banking and financial services organisations, serving over 50 million customers through four global businesses, operating in over 70 countries and across a broad span of regulatory regimes.

 Since the financial crisis, regulatory bodies tightened regulatory requirements increasing the burden on firms.
 Many firms found themselves exposed to:

 Like many other banks, our client had been growing headcount and associated spend on operational risk compliance, but was not seeing the expected and necessary improvements in the control environment.
 There was also a risk that additional capital loading could be imposed by the regulator.
 This regulatory ‘stick and carrot’ was being used to drive material improvements within the bank, the most significant of which was the global transformation of its Operational Risk capabilities.

 Berkeley provided the programme management ‘backbone’ for the transformation.
 We were responsible for setting and managing scope, ensuring that business design and system components fitted together coherently, and that the delivery plan was robust and well bought into.
 We provided the overall Programme Manager role and five key roles across implementation leadership.